BELIEFS AND THEIR CONFIRMATION

 Each individual has their own habitual self repeating ruminating ruts, always thinking, as though desperately trying to confirm their own beliefs, ideas, and opinions, by their constant repetition.

 In our modern diverse culture, the endless need for confirmation, on an individual and cultural level, causes worry and suffering in a way that no animal or early human could ever imagine.
-And the need for identity and confirmation is self-perpetuating.
+And the search for abstract security, identity and confirmation is self-perpetuating.
 It's become its own cause, always generating more of itself.
 It's exponential.

 Our modern liberal thinking to socially integrate and contain the diversity of beliefs – rather than infallible rulers forcing a consensus of ideas – is a great step for civilisation.
 But, respect for someone else's beliefs is only a shadow of the mutual confirmation of the group.

 A few individuals find a relative degree of satisfaction in their lives.
 Some have public respect and feel confirmed (or appear so) in their social image, but even this is usually dependent on having even more recognition.
 The search for confirmation in modern culture, is relentless and self-perpetuating.
 It is a recent, common, extremely uncomfortable, cultural habitual rut.

 To get everything modern civilisation offers, we had to focus on it, and this had amazing advantages, it was all, or mostly, good.
 But now the only thing we can think of doing, is focusing even more.
 We are all experiencing the effects of overcompensating with an inappropriate habitual rut.

 Please continue with Displacement Activity